tulpy/AzureFoundations/docs/Deploy/ES-schema.md

 - A need to learn a new language and deployment approach to Azure
 - Imperative scripting

-## Azure Resources within scope of Enterprise-Scale
+## Azure Resources within scope of Azure Foundations

-The following ARM Resource types and deployment scopes are relevant for the Enterprise-Scale ARM template from a **platform** perspective, as it will build and operationalize the architecture itself.
-Any workload specific Resource types (e.g., Microsoft.Compute/virtualMachines, Microsoft.Web/sites etc.) is **NOT** in scope.
+The following ARM Resource types and deployment scopes are relevant for the ARM template from a **platform** perspective, as it will build and operationalize the architecture itself.

 | Resource Type          | Deployment Scope              | Description                                                        |
 | ---------------------|--------------------|--------------------------------------------------------------------|